adonisjs/v5-docs/content/api/database/query-builder.md

 Database.from('users')
 ```

+## Methods/properties
+Following is the list of available methods/properties available on the Query builder instance.

-## select
+### select
 The `select` method allows selecting columns from the database table.
+You can either pass an array of columns or pass them as multiple arguments.

 ```ts
 Database